How to report annual information

 Annual information is reported once a year with January being the most common reporting month.
 When wages are being reported it is the calendar year of payment that matters, not the calendar year during which the work was done.
 The same rule also applies to other types of payments.

 Example: Any sums of wages or salaries paid to employees on 3 January 2017 must be reported on the 2017 Employer Payroll Report even if the employees had done their work during the 2016 calendar year.

 Note the following exceptional deadline dates:

-- If an Employer Payroll Report, information return on paid dividends, on paid surplus by a cooperative, or on foreign dividends paid on is filed electronically, the deadline for electronic submittal is 5 Feb 2018.
+- If an Employer Payroll Report, information return on payments to recipients with limited tax liability, on paid dividends, on paid surplus by a cooperative, or on foreign dividends paid on is filed electronically, the deadline for electronic submittal is 5 Feb 2018.

 - The information return on interest payments for which tax is withheld at source must be filed by 15 Feb 2018.